|

 data is obtained.

---Professor Edward Wright (1998) on the determination of spatial
+–Professor Edward Wright (1998) on the determination of spatial

 curvature

-While we wait for a resolution or more likely
+While we wait for a resolution, let

-Mainstream cosmology tries to avoid this pothole.
-The topic is
+Mainstream cosmology tries to avoid this

 rather embarrassing.
 The truth of the matter is that both the open